Mott MacDonald: Post-merger

 Mott MacDonald began to expand after the 1989 merger.
 Early acquisitions included the consultancies of Husband & Company as well as James Williamson & Partners.
 These acquisitions brought Mott MacDonald's total staffing to 3,300.
 Its 1994 acquisition of Ewbank Preece expanded its reach into the power and telecommunication fields, with its 2000 purchase of Cambridge Education Associates expanding its education consultancy.
 Additional early acquisitions included India-based firm Dalal Consultants in 2001, cost consultants Franklin + Andrews in 2002 and health practice HLSP in 2003.
 In 2007, Mott MacDonald bought Dutch firm Euroconsult BMB who specialized in international development and natural resource management.

 2008 marked the first year that Mott MacDonald earned more internationally than it did in the United Kingdom, earning it recognition by New Civil Engineer as the International Consultant of the Year.
 Its top two international projects for that year were the Delhi Metro in India and Macau City of Dreams in China.
 The same year, the firm had 7,021 staff assigned to overseas projects, with 6,669 working overseas.

 Mott MacDonald purchased Fulcrum Consulting in 2009 as a way of expanding its sustainable energy consultancy in the building sector.
 Fulcrum was a building services engineer consultancy and a founding member of the UK Green Building Council, specializing in green and eco-friendly engineering and design.
 Fulcrum was responsible for projects such as the Darwin Centre and considered a pioneer of low-energy building techniques.
 MacDonald also expanded to open principal offices in Turkey, Kazakhstan, Albania, and Serbia while opening smaller offices in throughout Africa.
 It also purchased Merz & McLellan, a South African electrical engineering consultancy.
 2009 also marked the opening of Mbombela Stadium, a stadium in South Africa for which Mott MacDonald designed the roof.
-In 2010 it added South African healthcare and development specialist HDA, and Australian engineering consultancy Hughes Trueman to its portfolio.
-In 2011 Mott MacDonald purchased Australian firm Mortimer Project Management and opened an office in Auckland, New Zealand.
+In 2010, the firm added South African healthcare and development specialist HDA, and Australian engineering consultancy Hughes Trueman to its portfolio.
+In 2011, Mott MacDonald purchased Australian firm Mortimer Project Management and opened an office in Auckland, New Zealand.